From result, admit cards to registration date - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 NATA

-The Council of Architecture (CoA) released the NATA Phase 3 result for the on its official website- nata.in.
-The exam was held on 3, 2021 and results declared on September 8.
+The National Aptitude Test in Architecture(NATA) Test 1 exam has already been conducted.

-The NATA Phase 2 results were declared on July 22 on the council's official website.
+The NATA Phase 2 results were declared on July 22 on the council's official website- nata.in.

+NATA 2021 Phase 3 was held on September 3, 2021.
+The registrations have commenced on the official website.

 (With inputs from agencies)